 But a Collegiate education is more than cracking books.
 Students enjoy a variety of clubs and athletic activities that reinforce the core values of integrity, confidence, persistence and teamwork.
 From an award-winning robotics team and drama club to the city’s No.1 charter high school football team, Collegiate develops well-rounded scholars ready to succeed at whatever advanced goals they tackle.

-By completing an application, you have applied to be considered for anticipated vacancies in the 2023-2024 school year.
-Please note that our interview process will begin January 2023 contingent on our confirmed vacancies.
+By completing an application, you have applied to be considered for anticipated vacancies in the 2024-2025 school year.
+Please note that our formal interview process will begin January 2024 contingent on our confirmed vacancies.

-Friendship is looking for responsible, confident, respectful, caring, committed, persistent and patient professionals to join our family for the 2023-2024 school year starting in August 2023.
+Friendship is looking for responsible, confident, respectful, caring, committed, persistent, and patient professionals to join our family for the 2024-2025 school year starting in August 2024.
 Friendship Public Charter Schools is committed to the idea that each and every child can make it to and through college.
 If you share that belief, please apply.

 FPCS’s policy is to provide equal employment opportunity to all qualified applicants and employees regardless of their race, color, religion, sex, age, national origin, disability, sexual orientation, gender identity or expression, marital status, genetic information, veteran status, status as a special disabled veteran, or any other protected criteria as established by federal, state, or local laws.
 This policy applies to recruitment and hiring, training, promotion, compensation, benefits, transfer, layoff, termination and all other terms and conditions of employment.
 Employment decisions at FPCS are based solely upon relevant criteria, including an individual’s capabilities, qualifications, training, experience and suitability.